Tiger ... our that's more like it cat

 What if there is a delay in our return from vacation?

-A: Our policy is to continue service UNTIL the client calls to inform us of their return home.
+A: Our policy is to continue service until we hear from you that you are indeed back in your home.
 We pay close attention to travel information and weather forecasts to anticipate such events.
 It is worthwhile to phone us as soon as you're able in these situations.

 Why do I have to call Safe Pets Trust when I return home?

-A: Call so you won't be charged for additional visits when we arrive to look after your pets.
-We need to know as we will continue to visit your pet(s) until we get that phone call from you.
-We don't want to assume that you arrived home at your scheduled time.
+A: So we don't awaken or startle you by arriving to care for your pets after not hearing from you.
+We continue to visit your home until we get that phone call or email from you.
+We don't want to assume that you arrived home at your scheduled time only to learn you've been delayed and unable to contact anybody.

 Will you charge me for visits if I come home early?